rauhja/Wolt-DeliveryFeeCalculator-2024/README.md

 ## Description

 This is my front-end solution for the preliminary assignment for the [Wolt summer 2024](https://github.com/woltapp/engineering-internship-2024) engineering internship application.
+The goal was to create a web app that calculates the delivery fee when a customer is ready with their order.
+The delivery fee depends on the price of the order, the number of items, the time of the day and the delivery distance.

 The app is built by using Vite, React and TypeScript.
 For unit and E2E testing I used Jest and Cypress.

 ## Installation